Learn something new every day

 Cancellation agreements are taken pretty seriously in the insurance industry.
 In my office we make them sign something as well as provide us with a copy of their declarations page from their new insurance.

-This protects us from the insured saying we cancelled them without their notice or something like that.
+This protects us from the insured saying we canceled them without their notice or something like that.
 It sounds crazy, but some people are willing to lie if it will save them money.

 Also, insurance is governed pretty seriously by state law.
 We need to make sure we are always follow the proper procedures regarding insurance contracts to keep our agency in good standing.